krzykaczu/company-turnover-graph/README.md

 # Company Turnover Graph App

-Comarch ERP Optima csv-reports to D3-charts converter.
-Underway baing a fully headless solution.
+For the time being the app works as the Comarch ERP Optima csv format of reports and the parsed and converted reports data is the data source.

 ![screencast](./assets/screencast.gif)